-Through interest rate risk management, we seek to limit the impact of short-term movements in interest rates on our results of operations and financial position.
-The following tables summarize the potential effect on earnings over the next 12 months and the potential effect on fair values of balance sheet assets and liabilities at December 31, 2020 and December 31, 2019, based upon a sensitivity analysis performed by management assuming a hypothetical increase and decrease in market interest rates of 100 basis points.
+Our interest rate risk management seeks to limit the impact of short-term movements in interest rates on our results of operations and financial position.
+The following tables summarize the potential effect on earnings over the next 12 months and the potential effect on fair values of balance sheet assets and liabilities at December 31, 2021 and December 31, 2020, based upon a sensitivity analysis performed by management assuming a hypothetical increase and decrease in market interest rates of 100 basis points.
 The earnings sensitivities assume an immediate increase and decrease in market interest rates of 100 basis points and are applied only to financial assets and liabilities, including hedging instruments, that existed at the balance sheet date and do not take into account any new assets, liabilities or hedging instruments that may arise over the next 12 months.
-There is the possibility that the Federal Reserve may use negative interest rates if economic conditions warrant which could potentially affect the success of our asset and liability management activities and negatively affect our financial condition and results of operations.

-As of December 31, 2020 Impact on Annual Earnings If: Interest Rates: arnings (Dollars in millions, except per share amounts) Increase 100 Basis Points Decrease 100 Basis Points Increase 100 Basis Points Dec 100 rease Basis bints Effect on Earnings: Change in pre-tax net income before mark-to -market gains (losses) on derivative and hedging activities (1) \$ (40) \$ 15 \$ (43) \$ 69 Mark-to-market gains (losses) on derivative and hedging activities 127 (171) 96 (203) Increase (decrease) in income before taxes \$ 87 \$ (156) \$ 53 \$ (134) Increase (decrease) in net income after taxes \$ 67 \$ (120) \$ 41 \$ (103) Increase (decrease) in diluted earnings per common share \$.36 \$ (.64) \$.19 \$ (.48)
+As of December 31, 2021 Impact on Annual Earnings If: As of December 31, 2020 Impact on Annual Earning If: Interest Interest Rates: Decrease 100 Basis Increase 100 Basis Decrease 00 Basis (Dollars in millions, except per share amounts) Points Points Points Points Effect on Earnings: Change in pre-tax net income before mark-to -market gains (losses) on derivative and hedging activities (1) \$ 4 \$ 40 \$ (40) \$ 15 Mark-to-market gains (losses) on derivative and hedging activities Ψ 73 • (103) Ť 127 Ψ (171) Increase (decrease) in income before taxes \$ 77 \$ (63) \$ 87 \$ (156) Increase (decrease) in net income after taxes \$ 59 \$ (49) \$ 67 \$ (120) Increase (decrease) in diluted earnings per common share \$.38 \$ (.31) \$.36 \$ (.64)